johnbrumley/desma158/day-6.md

 3. In the Rigidbody 2D, set gravity to zero and Freeze the rotation (you might have to expand "Constraints").
 4. Now create a new C# script called "PlayerController2D" and open it in your code editor.

-I'll walk through how the script is built, but the complete version of the script is below
+I'll walk through how the script is built.
+The complete version of the script is below (note that this script uses the older input system ... how might you update it for the new system?)

 PlayerController2D: